Skip to main content

 Our suggested A/B test duration is 240 minutes, which you can use by clicking the curved arrow icon in the duration setting.
 But these pointers may be useful if you want to set your own duration:

 • If you're sending to a smaller list, we suggest setting a longer A/B test duration to give more recipients time to open your email.
-This, in turn, will lead to a more meaningful test result.
+You will get a more meaningful test result this way.

-• That said, if your email is more time-sensitive, set a shorter A/B test duration so that all recipients receive it as close to the initial send time as possible.
+• That said, if your email is more time-sensitive, set a shorter A/B test duration.
+This is so that all recipients receive your email as close to the initial send time as possible.

 Experiment with different test durations to learn what works best for you.